-Since there are no verified paintings or images of Amelia Bassano, nobody knows with certainty what she looked like.
-The image most often thought to be her is a miniature by Nicholas Hilliard in the Victoria & Albert Museum in London, displayed to the left.
+Since there are no verified paintings or images of Emilia Bassano, nobody knows with certainty what she looked like.
+The image most often thought to be her is a cameo by Nicholas Hilliard in the Victoria & Albert Museum in London, displayed nearby.

-Until the 1970s, this portrait was simply thought to be of an unknown woman or Mary Sidney, the Countess of Pembroke.
-George Bernard Shaw believed the woman could be Mary Fitton, a maid of honor to Queen Elizabeth I. Some speculate that Mary Fitton was the “Dark Lady” referred to in Shakespeare’s sonnets.
-Other scholars believe Amelia Bassano was the “Dark Lady.”
+Until the 1970s, this portrait was thought to be of an unknown woman or possibly Mary Sidney, Countess of Pembroke.
+George Bernard Shaw believed it could be Mary Fitton, a maid of honor to Queen Elizabeth I. Some speculate that Mary Fitton was the “Dark Lady” referred to in Shakespeare’s sonnets.
+Other scholars contend Emilia Bassano was the “Dark Lady.”

-All we really know is that Amelia Bassano was one of a number of women who may have posed for it.
+All we actually know is that Emilia Bassano was one of a number of women who may have posed for it.

-Amelia Bassano’s ancestors emigrated from Morocco in Northern Africa.
+Emilia Bassano’s ancestors emigrated from Morocco in Northern Africa.
 (See the Jewish Lineage page for the emigration history.)
 Morocco is now and was then a multi-ethnic and multi-racial country.
-Therefore, that fact alone does not shed sufficient light on the question of whether Amelia Bassano was a woman of color.
+That fact alone does not shed sufficient light on the question of whether Emilia Bassano was a woman of color.
 However, by combining that fact with many others a pattern emerges pointing in that direction.
 She was probably biracial with light brown skin.
 Facially, she may have resembled the portraits on this page.
 Some scholars believe one or both may be of her while others think they may be paintings of someone else.
-Based on various clues and deductions, Amelia probably had a darker complexion and hair that was nearly black.
+Based on various clues and deductions, Emilia probably had a darker complexion and hair that was nearly black.

 A WOMAN OF COLOR OF NORTH AFRICAN DESCENT

-Is this Amelia Bassano, Mary Sidney, Mary Fetton, Luce Morgan, Marie Mountjoy or someone else?
+Is this Emilia Bassano, Mary Sidney, Mary Fetton, Luce Morgan, Marie Mountjoy or someone else?